29 Best Souvenirs in Cancun and Where to Buy Them

 Mercado Ki Huic is one of Cancun’s oldest markets located on Avenida Tulum near the entrance to the hotel zone.

-Mercado Ki Huic is made up of several small shops and stalls where you can find authentic Mexican handicrafts, art, embroidered clothing and textiles, and home decor.
+Mercado Ki Huic has several small shops and stalls where you can find authentic Mexican handicrafts, art, embroidered clothing and textiles, and home decor.

-It is a great place to pick up presents and souvenirs for a great price- just be prepared to bargain a little bit!
+It is a great place to pick up presents and souvenirs at a great price—just be prepared to bargain a little bit!

 👉🏽 Manos Magicas